What is a Crypto Exchange? – Understanding Key Concepts

 - Please ensure that all the withdrawal details, such as the destination address and the withdrawal amount, are accurate.

-- For added security, some exchanges require you to submit a confirmation code via e-mail or two-factor authentication (2FA).
+- Some exchanges require you to submit a confirmation code via e-mail or two-factor authentication (2FA) for added security.

 - Click the “Withdraw” or “Submit” buttons to withdraw funds.